kimgoetzke/nixos-config/README.md

     nh os switch ~/projects/nixos-config -H default
     ```

+If you see errors, run `journalctl -u home-manager-$USER.service`.

 #### Clean up

 Clean up user generations, leaving only the most recent generation, with: